 Stock Dividend Overview

 When there is a stock dividend, the related accounting is to transfer from retained earnings to the capital stock and additional paid-in capital accounts an amount equal to the fair value of the additional shares issued.
-The fair value of the additional shares issued is based on their market value after the dividend is declared.
+This fair value is based on their market value after the dividend is declared.

 Stock Dividend Example